geosolutions-it/crop-information-portal/doc/en/using/reporting_tool/index.rst

    Balochistan province selected as AoI.

-If you select ´Pakistan´, you could'nt select any AoI:
+If you select ´Pakistan´, you don't have to select any AoI:

 .. figure::  resources/pakistan.png
    :align:   center